Common Cost Overruns in Construction Projects and How to Avoid Them

 How to Avoid Cost Overruns in Construction Projects

-Avoiding cost overruns requires a proactive approach, and the good news is, there are plenty of strategies you can implement to stay on track:
+Avoiding cost overruns requires a proactive approach.
+The good news is, there are plenty of strategies you can implement to stay on track:

+No matter how thorough your planning is, unexpected costs will happen.
 Always build a contingency buffer of at least 10-15% into your budget to cover unforeseen costs.
-More about contingency planning can be found here.
+This contingency budget ensures surprises won’t derail your project.

-Use tools like the S-Curve to monitor project performance against budget and schedule.
-For more on this, check out What is an S-Curve in Capital Projects?.
+The S-Curve is a powerful tool for tracking your project’s performance against its budget and schedule.
+It helps you visualize spending trends and spot deviations early.
+For more on this, check out What is an S-Curve in Capital Projects?

 Final Thoughts